TadiT7/treble_experimentations_wiki/Nokia-7.1.md

 ## Steps to install

 Boot PL2 (Nokia 6.1) TWRP image, then flash GSI to system image.
-Optionally drop [https://forum.xda-developers.com/showpost.php?p=79325737&postcount=7](this overlay) into /system/overlay or /vendor/overlay to fix notch and rounded corners.
+Optionally drop [this overlay](https://forum.xda-developers.com/showpost.php?p=79325737&postcount=7) into /system/overlay or /vendor/overlay to fix notch and rounded corners.

 ## Hardware support